JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-10-05-what-s-up-dock.md

 4. Install chimera (headless version, which is listed under ["daily builds"](https://www.cgl.ucsf.edu/chimera/download.html#daily), or try the direct link [here](https://www.cgl.ucsf.edu/chimera/cgi-bin/secure/chimera-get.py?file=alpha/chimera-alpha-linux_x86_64_osmesa.bin)).
 This is a user friendly installer that will let you specify the installation directory AND create symlinks somewhere in your path.
 So it works great whether or not you have root access on your machine.

 5. [Install DOCK 6.7](http://jovingelabsoftware.github.io/blog/2016/09/22/installing-dock-6-7-with-parallel-support/).
 The following assumes that the dock applications are in your path.
-To avoid future issues with installing new versions, I like to create symlinks to the executables (in particular, sphgen, showshphere, and dock6) somewhere on your PATH (e.g. /usr/local/bin or, without root access, ~/local/bin, assuming you have created those folders in your home directory and added ~/local/bin to your PATH.)
+To avoid future issues with installing new versions, I like to create symlinks to the executables (in particular, sphgen, showshphere, showbox, and dock6) somewhere on your PATH (e.g. /usr/local/bin or, without root access, ~/local/bin, assuming you have created those folders in your home directory and added ~/local/bin to your PATH.)

 Phew!
 Now you are ready to rock.
 I mean dock.
 The docking procedure has the following steps: